zeli8888/BikeShareApp/README.md

     - your_database_connection is LOCAL, REMOTE, EC2 based on your DB_BIKES_URL configuration, default is LOCAL
     - For REMOTE and EC2 database connection, make sure the RDS and EC2 instance is running and SSH tunnel is established.

-2. Load data for availability trends analysis (one-time job, after run the project for the first time):
+2. Initial Data Load: Run the following command to populate the database with availability trends data (only required once, after the first project run):
    ```bash
    python database/load_data.py --database {your_database_connection}
    ```